 - a.
-Once flood levels reach a height equivalent to a 10% AEP at Coraki, there will be at least 10 hours warning time before the 10% AEP level is reached at Wardell (13). - b.
-There is no formalised flood warning system at Wardell (20). - c.
+There is no formalised flood warning system at Wardell (20). - b.
 Networks of drainage and floodgates will affect flood behaviour in smaller flood events within this sector.
-These are described in section 1.7. - d.
-Wardell and East Wardell: Some areas along Richmond St and Wilson St may experience inundation at levels equivalent to a 5% AEP flood event, or approximately 2.05-2.08mAHD (13). - e.
+These are described in section 1.7. - c.
+Wardell and East Wardell: Some areas along Richmond St and Wilson St may experience inundation at levels equivalent to a 5% AEP flood event, or approximately 2.05-2.08mAHD (13). - d.
 Areas of Wardell located to the east of Blackwall Drive are expected to be almost completely inundated during heights corresponding to a 1% AEP and 2% AEP flood event.
-East Wardell would be completely inundated during a 1% AEP flood and a significant portion would be inundated during a 10% AEP flood (13). - f.
-South Ballina: In South Ballina, South Ballina Beach Holiday Park may be isolated from events equivalent to a 20%AEP, with Parts of Seabreeze Holiday Park inundated at events equivalent to a 1% AEP, and most properties experiencing inundation during events equivalent to a 0.2%AEP. - g.
+East Wardell would be completely inundated during a 1% AEP flood and a significant portion would be inundated during a 10% AEP flood (13). - e.
+South Ballina: In South Ballina, Ballina Beach Nature Resort may be isolated from events equivalent to a 20%AEP, with Parts of Seabreeze Holiday Park inundated at events equivalent to a 1% AEP, and most properties experiencing inundation during events equivalent to a 0.2% AEP.

+- f.
 The majority of properties in South Ballina, Keith Hall, Pimlico and Empire Vale do not experience above floor inundation until a flood event corresponding to at least a 2% AEP.
-There are a small number of properties which experience above floor inundation from a 5%AEP, however the range of over floor depths is low, of less than 0.5m over floor, even in a 1% AEP event (6). - h.
-Pimlico: In Pimlico, patterns of inundation will be affected by a network of rural canals and drains. - i.
-Table 6 below shows the estimated number of properties with over floor flooding in Wardell and East Wardell based on select design flood events, as well as properties which may experience inundation on the dwelling site (over-ground flooding).

-- j.
-Cabbage Tree Island: There is no specific gauge associated with Cabbage Tree Island.
-For evacuation purposes, Woodburn and Coraki gauges may be utilised to determine when to evacuate (4) (14). - k.
+There are a small number of properties which experience above floor inundation from a 5%AEP, however the range of over floor depths is low, of less than 0.5m over floor, even in a 1% AEP event (6). - g.
+Pimlico: In Pimlico, patterns of inundation will be affected by a network of rural canals and drains. - Table 6 below shows the estimated number of properties with over floor flooding in Wardell and East Wardell based on select design flood events, as well as properties which may experience inundation on the dwelling site (over-ground flooding). - Cabbage Tree Island: There is no specific gauge associated with Cabbage Tree Island.
+For evacuation purposes, Woodburn and Coraki gauges may be utilised to determine when to evacuate (4) (14). - j.
 Evacuation for the Jali Aboriginal Community on Cabbage Tree Island will be considered when a prediction is received from the Bureau of Meteorology for a flood height exceeding 4.2 m at the Woodburn gauge or and there is a possibility of further river rises.
-This is the height that water is expected to close the evacuation route to light traffic (4). - I. Assessment of historical and design flood data suggests if a flood warning is issued once flood levels reach a height corresponding with a 10% AEP event at Coraki, then there will be at least 10 hours warning time before height corresponding to a 10% AEP are experienced at Cabbage Tree Island (14). - m.
-The majority of Cabbage Tree Island will be inundated once flood levels reach heights corresponding to a 20% AEP (14). - n.
-Most buildings are raised to above the 1% AEP flood level, however the expected high velocity of water and the early loss of the single evacuation route means the complete evacuation is essential prior to the loss of the evacuation route (4).
+This is the height that water is expected to close the evacuation route to light traffic (4).
+It should be noted that following the 2022 flooding, Cabbage Tree Island sustained significant damage and residents have had to relocate. - k.
+Assessment of historical and design flood data suggests if a flood warning is issued once flood levels reach a height corresponding with a 10% AEP event at Coraki, then there will be at least 10 hours warning time before height corresponding to a 10% AEP are experienced at Cabbage Tree Island (14). - I. The majority of Cabbage Tree Island will be inundated once flood levels reach heights corresponding to a 20% AEP (14). - m.
+The expected high velocity of water and the early loss of the single evacuation route means the complete evacuation is essential prior to the loss of the evacuation route (4).